drxpofficial/Leaderboard/README.md

 ### Step 1: Set Database URL

-1. In your project root directory, create or edit your `.env.local` file
+1. In your project root directory, create or edit your `.env` file
 2. Add the database URL:

 ```env